yellowdog/python-examples/README_CLOUDWIZARD.md

 The **subnets** are provided with a route to a gateway which allows instances to make outbound connections to the Internet.
 However, no NAT gateway is provided (this is a separately chargeable Azure service), so instances must have public IP addresses to connect to the Internet and specifically to connect back to the YellowDog Platform.

-In addition, Cloud Wizard will:

-1. Create a storage account named **yellowdogcw<your_yellowdog_account_id>** in the **northeurope** region, and capture the storage account key.
-2. Create a storage BLOB called **yellowdog-cloudwizard-namespace-storage-config** within the storage account.

 #### YellowDog Platform Setup

 Cloud Wizard performs the following actions in your YellowDog Platform account: